InitRoot/shareAttack/README.md

-# shareAttack
+# ShareAttack!
-*Crawl any windows network for computers and subsequently launch an attack on weak file permissions.*
+*Crawl any windows network with Active Directory for computers and subsequently launch an attack on weak file permissions.*

-**Usage:** Use to crawl any network for computers, subsequently launching an attack on weak file permissions.
-The script will start denying any user access to the file share.

-**Synops:** Use the attack for diversion, test response of security systems.
-Several companies still make use of file drops and pickups to transfer data, when access to the specified location is denied business operations can be stalled.
-Without knowing the network by heart this offers an easy attack method.
+__Usage__: Run ShareAttack!.py, ensure DSQUERY and SHARELOCATOR are included in the same root folder.

+__Synops:__ This attack exploits weak file permissions allowing users to overwrite file permissions assigned to file shares.
+Instead of exploiting file shares to gain access, the attack focuses on DENYING access to file shares.
+The attack uses the exploited account's credentials, (administrator account will be much more powerful).

+__Files:__
+* ShareAttack!.py (_main file to launch attack_)
+* dsquery.exe (_standard DSQUERY to extract AD computers_)
+* sharelocator.exe (_Custom created file to extract file shares using srvsvc.NetShareEnumAll MSRPC function and then apply deny   permissions_)

+__Walkthrough:__
+1. Load files onto target.
+2. Execute ShareAttack!.py
+3. Will automatically execute dsquery command to extract domain computers.
+4. Test computers and retain active hosts.
+5. Pass active computers onto ShareLocator.
+6. ShareLocator will find all fileshares on target.
+7. Attempt to apply DENY permission for each user with access.

+__Requirements:__
+* Windows computer environment, with AD for dsquery.
+* Python 3.6 feel free to port, reference GIT please.
+* Weak file permissions :P

-**Version:** 0.1
+__Version:__ 0.1

-**Parameters:** *$crawl_limit*: set amount of computers to extract from AD, 0 extracts all.
+__Parameters:__ *$crawl_limit*: set amount of computers to extract from AD, 0 extracts all.

+__Alternatives [future todo]:__
+* ShareAttack!.py not required, can use only sharelocator.exe ```Sharelocator <servername>```
+* Replace DSQUERY with IP range or provide option to user at startup
+* Port .py to Windowns